Advocating for Learning Stories as an Assessment Alternative, The Making of a Movement.

 “Learning stories have turned my life upside down!”

 Annie is now part of the worldwide learning story movement.
 She presented at Education Leadership Project’s 2017 Celebrating Learning Stories conference along with Leslie Voss and Annette Muse.
-(Here is the 2018 conference ELP conference page).
-She will be presenting at the NAEYC conference in November, 2018.
+She presented at the NAEYC conference in November, 2018.
 She also had an interview on learning stories in the Nov/December issue of the Child Care Information Exchange magazine.

 Meanwhile, Annie is doing training all over California and the US, a lot of training!
 While learning stories in New Zealand come in many different styles, Annie strongly suggests writing learning stories directly to the child.
 She feels writing to a child emphasizes the very different mindset and emotional connection that learning stories provide.